How can i train my dog to stay home alone

 Utilise calming products like pheromone diffusers or sprays.
 I’ve used these with my own companion, and they seemed to help ease anxiety.
 Soft background music or a white noise machine can also create a soothing atmosphere, drowning out external sounds that might cause stress.

-See also How to train a dog not to chew clothes
+See also How to train your dog to bow

 Gradual Desensitisation Techniques for Alone Time